-Depo Provera® is an artificial hormone that is injected into a girl's arm or upper thigh every 3 months.
+Depo Provera® is an artificial hormone that is injected into the arm or upper thigh every 3 months.
 It is slowly released into the bloodstream.
-But Depo Provera® does not stop you getting an STI so it's important to use condoms.
+Depo Provera® does not stop you getting an STI so it's important to use condoms.

 - temporarily prevents ovulation (an egg from being released from the ovaries every month).